 Matt was an active high school cross country runner.
 In the fall of 2015, his family noticed his race times starting to decline.
 As a competitive athlete, this was not typical for Matt.

 For months, he became increasingly tired and began experiencing unusual aches and pains.
 By winter, he was waking up in the middle of the night soaked in sweat.
 His parents knew something wasn’t right and brought him to the doctor.
-While nothing immediately triggered red flags, a blood test revealed an extremely high white blood count that led to a diagnosis of acute lymphoblastic leukemia—cancer.
+While nothing immediately triggered red flags, a blood test revealed an extremely high white blood count that led to a diagnosis of acute lymphoblastic leukemia and acute myeloid leukemia—cancer.

 Finding a cure

 The family began hosting Be The Match Registry® recruitment drives to try and find Matt a matching marrow donor.
 Matt’s donor was soon found and in the summer of 2016, Matt received his life-saving transplant.

 Matt’s mom, Debbie, describes the process as “planting a garden that would grow to save Matt’s life.”
 Following his transplant, Matt spent the next several weeks in the hospital as he battled complications and setbacks.
 When he was finally cleared to go home after 99 days, the family cherished the special milestone.